Slow Cooker Ribs Recipe

 • Grip the membrane with a paper towel and pull steadily to remove

-To achieve the best results, test the following trimming ribs techniques:
+To achieve the best results, you should try the following methods for trimming ribs:

 Technique Purpose Difficulty